Pathways Of Dispersal for Cholera And Solution Tools (PODCAST)

 The causative agent of the disease cholera, is the bacterial pathogen Vibrio cholerae, found in many coastal, estuarine, and brackish waters around the world.
 The disease transmission routes include direct human-to-human infection, and human-to-environment interactions.

-The project PODCAST - Pathways Of Dispersal for Cholera And Solution Tools - funded by the Natural Environment Research Council (NERC) in partnership with Japan Science and Technology Agency (JST) and India’s Department of Biotechnology (DBT), will investigate transmission pathways and produce risk maps for cholera outbreaks to help reduce the threat of this waterborne disease for human health.
+The project PODCAST - Pathways Of Dispersal for Cholera And Solution Tools - funded by the Natural Environment Research Council (NERC) in partnership with Japan Science and Technology Agency (JST) and India’s Department of Biotechnology (DBT), investigated transmission pathways and produced risk maps for cholera outbreaks to help reduce the threat of this waterborne disease for human health.

-PML will lead the PODCAST team to achieve three main objectives:
+PML led the PODCAST team to achieve three main objectives:

 - Characterise the influence of climate and extreme weather events on cholera outbreaks and environmental transmission routes;